Mortgage Payment Assignment

 If bankruptcy is inevitable, timing the Mortgage Payment Assignment sale or short sale with the bankruptcy is critical.
 It’s often better to do the sale first, or if that is not possible, to coordinate the sale during bankruptcy so that it can be started as soon as the property is removed from the bankruptcy.

-Dallas VIP Realty has experience working with bankruptcy attorneys while negotiating property owner’s short sales or coordinating a mortgage payment assignment sales.
+Dallas Houses for Cash has experience working with bankruptcy attorneys while negotiating property owner’s short sales or coordinating a mortgage payment assignment sales.
 If you are considering a bankruptcy, we will need your bankruptcy attorney’s contact information.

 Question: What about the interest deduction and the 1098 Interest statement I get every year?